aws-samples/fhir-hl7v2-integration-transform/README.md

 `hl7-port`: TCP port that HL7v2 server will be listening on

-`test-server-output-bucket-name`: if you deploy optional Test HL7 Server stack, you can found this parameter in the stack outputs (`test-hl7-server-stack.TestHl7ServerS3`)
+`test-server-output-bucket-name`: if you deploy optional Test HL7 Server stack, you can find this parameter in the stack outputs (`test-hl7-server-stack.TestHl7ServerS3`)

 ```
 cd ${REPOSITORY_ROOT}/fhir-hl7-transform/cdk-infra